 The whole of the band 4 200–4 400 MHz is globally used for radio altimeters on board aircraft.
 Radio altimeters provide an essential safety-of-life function for all phases of flight, including the final stages of landing where the aircraft has to be manoeuvred into the flare position or attitude.
-(Use of this band for radio altimeters is expected to continue for the long term.)
+Use of this band for radio altimeters is expected to continue for the long term.
+In addition, WRC-15 added an aeronautical mobile (R) service allocation limited to use for wireless avionics intra-communication (WAIC) systems.

 The frequency band 4 200–4 400 MHz may also be considered as a potential candidate band for the “Spectrum Release” activities.
 In addition, the use of this band by aviation may also become subject to “Spectrum Pricing”.
 (See Chapter 8 Section “ICAO Spectrum Strategy”.)

-AVIATION USE: The band is used exclusively for airborne radio altimeters (also called radar altimeters) (see Footnote 5.438), which have a vital task during all phases of flight, including being a prime component in automated landing for flare guidance, and as the sensor component in ground proximity warning systems.
+AVIATION USE: The band is used extensively for airborne radio altimeters (also called radar altimeters) (see No. 5.438), which have a vital task during all phases of flight, including being a prime component in automated landing for flare guidance, and as the sensor component in ground proximity warning systems.
 The basic function of radio altimeters is to measure the aircraft’s absolute height above ground level.
 Considerable studies have been undertaken to identify the need for a 200 MHz wide-band for this system (see CCIR Report BL8, Düsseldorf 1990).
 These studies show that the full band is required to meet the accuracy and integrity requirements of radio altimeters.
 As noted, these radio altimeters are operational during all phases of flight.

-COMMENTARY:

-—

-WRC-12

-At WRC-12, one of the agenda items agreed for the agenda of WRC-15 seeks to identify additional spectrum that can be allocated to International Mobile Telecommunications/mobile broadband.
-The frequency bands 3 400-4 200 and 4 500-4 800 MHz are specifically mentioned as a band of interest.
-These frequency bands are either side of the frequency band 4 200-4 400 MHz that is used for radio altimeters, a vital component of all landing aids and ground proximity warning systems.

-Any allocation to International Mobile Telecommunications/mobile broadband in the frequency bands 3 400–4 200 and 4 500–4 800 MHz should be opposed until it can be demonstrated that they will not cause interference to radio altimeters.
+In addition, WRC-15 added an aeronautical mobile (R) service allocation limited to use for wireless avionics intra-communication (WAIC) systems.
+These systems will be used in future aircraft to connect safety-critical systems and sensors, enabling new functions and providing weight-reduction opportunities for fulfilling current functions.COMMENTARY:

+—[Need text.
+Perhaps discuss potential for interference due to adjacent band systems?]

 This page deliberately left blank.